Silent spread of virus keeps scientists grasping for clues | WTOP

 UNANSWERED QUESTIONS

 The nose and mouth are convenient entryways for the coronavirus.
 Once inside, the virus commandeers the cell’s machinery to copy itself, while fending off the body’s immune defenses.
-Virus levels skyrocket in the upper airway, all without symptoms in the early days of an infection.
-Many scientists believe that during these days, people can spread virus by talking, breathing, singing or touching surfaces.
+Virus levels skyrocket in the upper airway, all without symptoms early on.
+Many scientists believe that, during these days, people can spread virus just by talking, breathing or touching surfaces.

 In the truly asymptomatic, the immune system wins the battle before they ever feel sick.

 As it became clearer that healthy people could spread the virus, U.S. health authorities opted not to wait for scientific certainty.
-During a meeting in early March, top U.S. health officials said they believed transmission could be occurring before people displayed symptoms, according to an email obtained by The Associated Press.
-A few weeks later, the CDC recommended people cover their nose and mouth in public with masks, bandannas, even T-shirts.

-A small Chinese study published May 27 found infected patients without symptoms shed virus, on average, for fewer days than those with symptoms, nine days vs. 15 days.
-But they do shed virus.
+In early April, the Centers for Disease Control and Prevention recommended people wear masks.

-Still, doubts remain among scientists, most notably among the World Health Organization, which has discounted the importance of asymptomatic infection.
-For months, WHO maintained that asymptomatic spread was not a driver of the pandemic but recently began to acknowledge the possibility and advised people to wear masks.
+Still, doubt remains among scientists, most notably among the World Health Organization, which has discounted the importance of asymptomatic infection, though it recently began to acknowledge that possibility and advised people to wear masks.

 U.S. health officials blame China for delays in sharing information on silent spread.
 But Topol contends the U.S. could have mounted its own testing program with viral genome sequencing.